Teamrat Ghezzehei

 Teamrat Afewerki Ghezzehei is a Professor of Environmental Soil Physics at the University of California, Merced.
 He specialises in soil physics, agroecology and environmental stewardship.

 Early life and education

 Ghezzehei was born in the Province of Eritrea in Ethiopia.
 He attended the University of Asmara, where he earned an undergraduate degree in 1995.
 His senior thesis considered the use of prickly pears as compost to reclaim degraded soil.

-Ghezzhei was a graduate student at Utah State University, where he studied the micromechanics of soil aggregates.
-As a graduate student Ghezzehei got interested in nature photography, and he spent his spare time in the National Parks of Wyoming.
+After emigrating to the United States, Ghezzhei attended Utah State University, where he studied the micromechanics of soil aggregates.
+As a graduate student Ghezzehei, took an interest in nature photography, and spent his spare time in the national parks of Wyoming.
 After earning his doctoral degree, Ghezzehei joined the Lawrence Berkeley National Laboratory as a postdoctoral fellow.